 Unfortunately, while Melanie’s internet search showed no one with a similar name, she did not search for similar trademarks.
 In this case, a local veterinarian clinic called Bliss Veterinarian Clinic in the Speedway area has federally registered its trademark because it has begun to franchise nationwide.
 Only a few months after opening up, Melanie receives a demand letter from the clinic, and, she has a choice to face potential legal action or to re-name her business.
 This is a costly mistake that could have been avoided if she’d worked with a trademark attorney and completed a comprehensive trademark search before she invested additional money into her business.

-If you are opening a new business or expanding an existing one, consider contacting the attorneys at Gerben Law Firm for a complimentary trademark consultation today.
+If you are opening a new business or expanding an existing one, consider contacting the attorneys at Gerben IP for a complimentary trademark consultation today.

 A trademark shows that a product or service is associated with a specific company or brand.
 It commonly protects words, logos, or slogans, but a trademark can also protect colors or sounds.
 Once a business obtains a federal trademark registration, it owns the federal presumption of validity on the mark.
 Trademarks can be renewed indefinitely, as long as the goods or services associated with the trademark continue to be offered in the marketplace.

 Ideally, the registration process should be one of the first actions you take when starting a business.
 A trademark search should be completed before you finalize your selection of a name, logo, or slogan.
 If not, you may find out that you are infringing on an existing business’s mark after you’ve invested time and money in branding your business.
 In addition, in most cases, the date you file for your trademark application becomes your priority date nationwide.
 This means that anyone that files for a similar mark after your priority date will not have the rights to use it